23 Must-Do Activities in NYC

 The Esplanade runs the entire length of Battery Park City, along the Hudson River from Stuyvesant High School on the north end south to Historic Battery Park.
 The Esplanade is a pedestrian paradise with views of the Hudson River and New York Harbor, the Statue of Liberty, Ellis Island, and the New Jersey shoreline.
 Parks, gardens, sculptures, and public art installations line the route.
 The main path of the Esplanade is perfect for running, strolling, and biking.
 In addition, the lawns are ideal for a game of frisbee or volleyball.

 2900 Southern Boulevard Bronx, NY 10458

-The New York Botanical Garden near Jersey City is an advocate for the plant kingdom.
+The New York Botanical Garden near Jersey City advocates for the plant kingdom.
 The Garden pursues its mission through its role as a museum of living plant collections arranged in gardens and landscapes across its National Historic Landmark site, comprehensive education programs in horticulture and plant science, and wide-ranging research programs of the International Plant Science Center.
-It is about 45 minutes to an hour away from downtown Jersey City by car.
+It is 45 minutes to an hour from downtown Jersey City by car.
 You can also take the train there.
 Today, the 250-acre Garden—the largest in any city in the United States—is a National Historic Landmark.
-It encompasses 50 specialty gardens and collections comprising more than one million plants and the nation’s preeminent Victorian-style glasshouse.
+It encompasses 50 specialty gardens and collections comprising over one million plants and the nation’s preeminent Victorian-style glasshouse.
 It is a must-visit.